 This solution is highly useful for merchants, especially in providing maximum flexibility to businesses.
 Outlined below are some of the business requirements that Paytm caters to with its iCollect solution:

-- One Time Payments: This can be the right solution for merchants who need to accept a single and large payment from a customer through NEFT, IMPS, and RTGS.
+- One time payments: This can be the right solution for merchants who need to accept a single and large payment from a customer through NEFT, IMPS, and RTGS.
 As soon as the merchant receives payments, the account can be closed.

-- Recurring Payments: Merchants who have customers that are likely to make payments that are recurring in nature can create dedicated VANs for every customer.
+- Recurring payments: Merchants who have customers that are likely to make payments that are recurring in nature can create dedicated VANs for every customer.
 It helps in keeping track of the customer receivables easily, without any hassle.

-- Special Events Based Payments: This is useful when merchants are expecting payments for special events.
+- Special events based payments: This is useful when merchants are expecting payments for special events.
 For this, merchants create unique VANs for customers.
 It helps in the segregation of the cash inflow for control as well as visibility.

-Features of the Paytm iCollect
+Features of Paytm iCollect

 The iCollect solution also offers numerous features that make sure the merchant has maximum control and easy visibility of the accounts receivable and their reconciliation.
 The key features of Paytm’s iCollect are:

-- Easy Refunds: Merchants can initiate full or partial refunds to the customers using the dashboard.
+- Easy refunds: Merchants can initiate full or partial refunds to the customers using the dashboard.
 Refunds go directly to the customers’ bank accounts.

-- Customers’ Virtual Accounts Number: The merchant can create the VAN the way he or she wants.
+- Customers’ Virtual Account Number: The merchant can create the VAN the way he or she wants.
 They can assign specific numbers for customers or customize other fields, for example, highlighting the company name.

-- Tracking of Payment Status: iCollect enables merchants to track the status of each transaction and VAN in real-time.
+- Tracking of payment status: iCollect enables merchants to track the status of each transaction and VAN in real-time.
 Also, merchants are notified as soon as any payment gets completed.

-- Easy Reporting: Merchants can access insights using the merchant dashboard and study reports on collections, settlements, and much more.
+- Easy reporting: Merchants can access insights using the merchant dashboard and study reports on collections, settlements, and much more.